piwe-nordic/sdk-nrf/lib/bin/lwm2m_carrier/doc/app_integration.rst

 A PSK *Identity* is automatically generated and handled by the LwM2M carrier library.
 It is used for the bootstrap server transactions.
-A PSK *Key*  should be provided through the :option:`CONFIG_LWM2M_CARRIER_USE_CUSTOM_BOOTSTRAP_PSK` option only if the carrier explicitly states to not use the carrier default.
+A PSK *Key*  must be provided through the :option:`CONFIG_LWM2M_CARRIER_USE_CUSTOM_BOOTSTRAP_PSK` option only if the carrier explicitly states to not use the carrier default.

 .. note::
    A change of the bootstrap server URI between builds does not trigger a new bootstrap.
-   The bootstrap process is intended to happen only once, unless it is initiated from the server.
+   The bootstrap process is intended to happen only once unless it is initiated from the server.
    To redo the bootstrap process, you must erase the flash and then load your application again.

-For a production build, the :c:func:`lwm2m_carrier_init` function should always be initialized without parameters.
+For a production build, the :c:func:`lwm2m_carrier_init` function must always be initialized without parameters.
 After calling the :c:func:`lwm2m_carrier_init` function, your application can call the non-returning function :c:func:`lwm2m_carrier_run` in its own thread.
 Both these functions are called in :file:`nrf\\lib\\bin\\lwm2m_carrier\\os\\lwm2m_carrier.c`, which is included into the project when you enable the LwM2M carrier library.